Main Page Content

-Note: Normal, routine service and maintenance for elevators is not within the scope of this document.
+Note: Normal, routine service, and maintenance for elevators is not within the scope of this procedure.

 To establish specific procedures for aiding and assisting in removal of passengers who become entrapped in inoperable campus elevators, and/or any elevator concern that could result in potential injury.

 - All staff should be cognizant of the need for safety in all aspects of elevator operations.

 Generally, elevator rescues should be performed under the direct supervision of the

 elevator service company’s repair technicians.
 This procedure increases the safety

 factor, and it reduces the college’s liability.
 During entrapment incidents, should

 any emergency situation develop, such as fire or emergency medical conditions for